kevinmartintech/sp_Develop/docs/findings/NamingConventions.md

 ## Using ID for Primary Key Column Name
 **Check Id:** 7

-For columns that are the primary key for a table and uniquely identify each record in the table, the name should be ``[TableName] + Id`` (e.g. On the Make table, the primary key column would be ``MakeId``).
+For columns that are the primary key for a table and uniquely identify each row in the table, the name should be ``[TableName] + Id`` (e.g. On the Make table, the primary key column would be ``MakeId``).

-Though ``MakeId`` conveys no more information about the field than Make.Id and is a far wordier implementation, it is still preferable to ``Id``.
+Though ``MakeId`` conveys no more information about the column than Make.Id and is a far wordier implementation, it is still preferable to ``Id``.

 Naming a primary key column ``Id`` is also "bad" when you query from several tables you will need to rename the ``Id`` columns so you can distinguish them in result set.